KaustubhPatange/Moviesy/README.md

 Since this project involves a private payment system 📃 some of the source files has been ignored.
 Read this [guide](https://github.com/KaustubhPatange/Moviesy/wiki/Compilation-guide) in order to compile 🗃 the project.

+## Project Libraries

+- [After](app/after/README.md) - A library that helps you to dispatch events "after" some time one of which is displaying prompts.

 ## Built with 🛠

 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.